Americans in Ireland

-Celtic Tiger and present

 Demographics

 Those with American-Irish dual citizenship represent 16.8% of all Irish people with dual nationality.
 As of 2016, there are 10,519 Americans in Ireland without any Irish citizenship.

 Culture and integration

-There is little noted strife surrounding integration, owing to the fact that Ireland is one of the most Americanized countries in Europe.

 Voter registration drives occurred in the run-up to the 2020 American Presidential Election.
 Democrats Abroad maintains a notable political base in the country.

 Cultural events, such as the Fourth of July and Thanksgiving are celebrated by the resident American population, as well as other affiliated groups.
 Several towns with large American populations host fireworks displays, while the American Chamber of Commerce hosts an annual Thanksgiving dinner, which is attended by the Taoiseach.
-Black Friday (Aoine Mhór na Siopadóireachta - literally Big Friday of Shopping) has become widely observed in Ireland, however, largely facilitated by physical retailers competing with internet sale promotions, though remains largely detached from its Thanksgiving roots.